upryzing/clerotri/docs/user/privacy.md

 ### Deletion

 As there's no way for us to tie multiple sets of data together, **analytics deletion is not possible**.
 On the other hand, however, the fact that we can't tie this data together means your privacy is enhanced - we can't identify who a specific set of analytics belongs to.

+### Contact us

+If you have any further questions or suggestions, feel free to [open an issue](https://github.com/upryzing/clerotri/issues/new) or ask in [Clerotri's Revolt server](https://rvlt.gg/clerotri)